zYNTAX118/ComPro-DMSA/README.md

 ## Project Overview

 This project demonstrates a small-scale landing page using the [Flask](https://flask.palletsprojects.com/) micro-framework for Python.
-It serves static pages and processes simple data on the server side, while using standard HTML and CSS for the front end.
+It serves static pages and processes simple data such as user input for contact form on the server side, while using standard HTML and CSS for the front end.

 ---